 Air Purifier Overview

-There are two things you need to bear in mind: you get what you pay for and there is no silver bullet.
-You will need to make a good number of changes to your home environment which are mostly free, in addition to possibly buying some other types of products along with an air purifier.
+There are two things you need to bear in mind: you get what you pay for, and there is no silver bullet.
+You will need to make a good number of changes to your home environment, in addition to possibly buying some other types of products and an air purifier.
 But an air purifier is where you should start first.

 Do I Need an Air Purifier?

-If you live in or near a city and/or if you have any uncomfortable allergy symptoms such as sneezing, congestion, have itchy eyes and sinus pain or asthma symptoms, chances are that an air purifier could be really helpful.
-In addition to checking your own symptoms, the most accurate way to check the level of pollution in your home is with a particulate meter or to use one of the more recent advanced smart devices that can monitor the level of pollution inside and outside your home on a continuous basis.
+If you live in or near a city and/or if you have any uncomfortable allergy symptoms such as sneezing, congestion, itchy eyes, sinus pain, or asthma symptoms, chances are that an air purifier could be really helpful.
+In addition to checking your own symptoms, the most accurate way to check the level of pollution in your home is with a particulate meter or specific intelligent devices that can monitor the level of pollution inside and outside your home on a continuous basis.

 How do Air Purifiers Work?

-The best way to understand how air purifiers work is to envision air being drawn into a machine, and that air being passed through a number of filters and then purified air being forced back out into the room.
-There are some nuances to the process such as the number and types of filters as well as some other germ killing processes.
+The best way to understand how air purifiers work is to envision air being drawn into a machine, that air being passed through several filters, and then purified air being forced back out into the room.
+There are some nuances to the process, such as the number and types of filters, as well as some other germ-killing processes.
 In the rare case of an air sterilizer, no filters are used.
 However, the gold standard in air purification is HEPA filtration, which is a tightly woven filter.
-Some filters are ‘HEPA-like’ but they let more air through the filter and are less efficient.
-If you’d like more information check out our blog.
+Some filters are “HEPA-like,” but they let more air through the filter and are less efficient.

-How do I selecting the right Air Purifier?
+How do I select the right Air Purifier?

 - Brand: choose an air purifier brand that has been around a while and has garnered good customer reviews.
-The better known manufacturers know what they are doing and are less interested in bells and whistles than they are with results.
-They are also less likely to go out of business leaving you with a machine and no replacement filters.
+The better-known manufacturers know what they are doing and are less interested in bells and whistles than they are in results.
+They are also less likely to go out of business, leaving you with a machine and no replacement filters.

 - Energy Efficient: look for Energy Star Rated.
-This can make a very significant difference to you in terms of energy consumption.
+This can make a very significant difference in terms of energy consumption.

-- Check filter price: estimate the cost of replacement filters amortized over the years.
+- Check filter price: estimate the cost of replacement filters over the years.
 Do not choose a brand where you cannot afford its upkeep.
-Frequency of filter change not just the filter cost itself is equally as important.
+Frequency of filter change, not just the filter cost itself, is equally as important.
 Some filters may be more expensive but last a long time compared to less expensive ones you need to change more frequently.
-But it is imperative to change filters at the manufacturer’s suggested time frame for maximum performance and air quality.
+It is imperative to change filters at the manufacturer’s suggested time frame for maximum performance and air quality.

 - Air Purifier problem: decide as to how serious the problem that you are trying to tackle.
-The more serious the issue such as noxious gasses, the more likely it is that it will cost more money to mitigate it.
-For example: if you have lighter seasonal allergies, a smaller HEPA air purifier might just do the trick.
+The more serious the issue, such as noxious gases, the more likely it will cost more money to mitigate it.
+For example, a smaller HEPA air purifier might do the trick if you have lighter seasonal allergies.

 How to Use an Air Purifier?

-In order to get the most benefit, you should keep your air purifier running continuously on a low speed and crank it up for a couple of hours before bedtime.
-Then turn it back down low or put it on ‘night mode’.
-Some newer air purifiers with advanced features will continuously monitor the air for you in ‘auto mode’ and thus potentially save you electricity.
-If you are purifying a bedroom you will need to shut the door and the windows to get the best results.
-If your house has ducts, you’ll be facing constant decontamination through forced air ducts, let alone some people insist on sleeping with their pets.
+To get the most benefit, you should keep your air purifier running continuously at low speed and crank it up for a couple of hours before bedtime.
+Then turn it back down low or put it on “night mode.”
+Some newer air purifiers with advanced features will continuously monitor the air for you in “auto mode,” potentially saving you electricity.
+If you are purifying a bedroom, you must shut the door and the windows to get the best results.
+If your house has ducts, you’ll face constant decontamination through forced air ducts.

 Areas to Purify

-We suggest that the first place you select to purify the air is in the bedroom because most people use their bedroom for eight plus hours a day.
-Then take the next most used room such as the living or family room.
-Later on if the portable air purifiers are working well for you, you might consider a central or whole home air purification.
+The first place you select to purify the air is in the bedroom because most people use their bedroom for eight plus hours a day.
+Then take the next most used room, the living or family room.
+Later on, if the portable air purifiers work well for you, you might consider a central or whole home air purification.